top of page

 Alongside the detailed drawings, I produced 3D visuals for the client so they could fully understand what the finished interior would look like (keeping scrolling down to see these).

-3D visuals aren't always needed in an interior design project, but they can be super helpful for trades people to see what you want the outcome to be from them, for use in landlord packages, and even for using on your small business' social media channels to get customer excitement going during the build and lead up to the (re)opening of your small business.
+3D visuals aren't always needed in an office interior design project, but they can be super helpful for trades people to see what you want the outcome to be from them, for use in landlord packages, and even for using on your independent business' social media channels to get customer excitement going during the build and lead up to the (re)opening of your independent business.

-I also spent a lot of time with the client developing the materials board, ensuring they were happy with all the proposed samples - seeing samples in person is something I always highly recommend before ordering anything, as colours, textures and scale of patterns etc can vary so much from the online images!
+I also spent a lot of time with the client developing the material boards, ensuring they were happy with all the proposed samples.
+Seeing samples in person is something I always highly recommend before ordering anything, as colours, textures and scale of patterns etc can vary so much from the online images!

 Where possible I always like to provide a couple of options for key finishes to make sure my clients are fully happy with the interior design scheme, and the options vary in price to allow some flexibility within the budget if necessary.